Titanium dioxide: Sunscreen and UV blocking pigments

 In cosmetic and skin care products, titanium dioxide is used as a pigment, sunscreen and a thickener.
 As a sunscreen, ultrafine TiO2 is used, which is notable in that combined with ultrafine zinc oxide, it is considered to be an effective sunscreen that lowers the incidence of sun burns and minimizes the premature photoaging, photocarcinogenesis and immunosuppression associated with long term excess sun exposure.
 Sometimes these UV blockers are combined with iron oxide pigments in sunscreen to increase visible light protection.

 Titanium dioxide and zinc oxide are generally considered to be less harmful to coral reefs than sunscreens that include chemicals such as oxybenzone, octocrylene and octinoxate.

 Nanosized titanium dioxide is found in the majority of physical sunscreens because of its strong UV light absorbing capabilities and its resistance to discolouration under ultraviolet light.
 This advantage enhances its stability and ability to protect the skin from ultraviolet light.
 Nano-scaled (particle size of 20–40 nm) titanium dioxide particles are primarily used in sunscreen lotion because they scatter visible light much less than titanium dioxide pigments, and can give UV protection.
 Sunscreens designed for infants or people with sensitive skin are often based on titanium dioxide and/or zinc oxide, as these mineral UV blockers are believed to cause less skin irritation than other UV absorbing chemicals.
-Nano-TiO2 blocks both UV-A and UV-B radiation, which is used in sunscreens and other cosmetic products.
-It is safe to use and it is better to environment than organic UV-absorbers.
+Nano-TiO2, which blocks both UV-A and UV-B radiation, is used in sunscreens and other cosmetic products.